htefera/Bias-Variance-Tradeoff/README.md

 Note that both bias and variance are calculated column wise (record wise calculation) taking into consideration all the values of the independent variables.

-### V- Bias variance graph for the selected test data
+### V - Bias variance graph for the selected test data

 ![Bias Variance For selected test data](https://github.com/htefera/Bias-Variance-Tradeoff/blob/master/Bias%20Variance%20Images/1.PNG)